- What Is Breast Reduction Surgery?

 - Liposuction Breast Reduction

-Breast reduction surgery, also known as reduction mammaplasty, is a plastic surgery procedure designed to reduce the size of the breasts while providing a cosmetic pleasing size and shape.
-Both men and woman seek breast reduction surgery for a number of reasons.
+Breast reduction surgery, also known as reduction mammoplasty, is a plastic surgery procedure designed to reduce the size of the breasts while providing a cosmetic pleasing size and shape.
+Both men and women seek breast reduction surgery for a number of reasons.

-Men typically seek breast reduction surgery for a condition known a gynecomastia, which is enlargement of the breasts in males.
+Men typically seek breast reduction surgery for a condition known as gynecomastia, which is enlargement of the breasts in males.
 This can occur due to hormonal abnormalities or with massive weight gain.
-Men desiring breast reduction surgery typically desire a more contoured, male appearing chest and pectoral area.
+Those desiring male breast reduction surgery typically desire a more contoured, male appearing chest and pectoral area.

 Breast Reduction surgery is performed for both relief of physical symptoms and for cosmetic improvement of the breasts.
 The procedure is designed to remove excess breast tissue, excess skin, and raise the nipple and areola.
 Many women have tried to relieve their symptoms with over the counter medications or physical therapy.
 When these non-surgical methods fail to provide relief surgical treatment may be necessary.
 Common symptoms prompting breast reduction surgery include: